 Medicare Advantage Explained

-Medicare Advantage are NOT Medigap plans.
-They work differently.
+Medicare Advantage policies are NOT Medigap plans.
+They work differently because they pay instead of Medicare, not after Medicare.
 Learn more about how Medicare Advantage works here.

 Medicare Advantage Coverage

 Many people new to Medicare will ask us for the pros and cons of Medicare Advantage plans vs Original Medicare.
 Much of this is in the way you access your benefits.

 With Original Medicare, you will have deductibles and a 20% coinsurance on Part B. You can visit any doctor or hospital that participates in Medicare, and most do.

 With an Advantage plan, you will use the plan’s network of providers, which is usually local.
 You will pay co-payments when you receive healthcare services.
 Each plan sets its own cost-sharing.
 For example, you might pay a small copay for a primary care doctor visit, and perhaps a higher copay to see a specialist.
 Likewise, some plans will charge you a daily hospital copay, and other plans might charge a flat amount for the whole stay.